lienzhuzhu/blog/content/posts/simple-bof/0-overview.md

 !["https://hackmag.com/security/stack-overflow/"](/blog/images/simple-bof/stack.png)

 We will take control of the return address by overwriting the value by overflowing a local buffer variable in the function body.

+# Overwriting the return address

+In the first post of the series, we will overwrite the return address on a system that has no protections enabled.